javtges/2D-Turtlebot-SLAM/README.md

-# homework-4-javtges
-## Turtlebot SLAM
+## 2D Turtlebot SLAM
 ### James Avtges

-This homework assignemnt involves experimenting with a 2D SLAM package called `slam-toolbox`.
+This project involves experimenting with a 2D SLAM package called `slam-toolbox`.
 The end product is a turtlebot in Gazebo that explores and maps its surroundings.
 It uses the package MoveBase to plan the turtlebot's path, AMCL for localization, and online asynchronous mapping provided by the slam toolbox.

 The launchfiles in this package include: